telerik/reporting-docs/knowledge-base/displaying-telerik-report-in-net-maui-and-maui-blazor-applications.md

 ---
-title: Displaying Telerik Report in .NET MAUI and .NET MAUI Blazor applications
+title: Telerik Reporting in .NET MAUI and .NET MAUI Blazor
-description: Explains how to display a Telerik Report into a .NET MAUI and .NET MAUI Blazor application
+description: "Learn how to integrate a Telerik Report Viewer and preview a report into a .NET MAUI and .NET MAUI Blazor application."
 type: how-to
-page_title: How to add Telerik Report to .NET MAUI and .NET MAUI Blazor application
+page_title: Displaying Telerik Report in .NET MAUI/.NET MAUI Blazor application
 slug: displaying-telerik-report-in-net-maui-and-maui-blazor-applications
 position:
 tags: mobile, reporting, .netmaui, telerikreporting